stephaniekyyip/smartLight/README.md

 - Transistor (12V MOSFET)
 - 300Ω Resistor (Used with the transistor)
 - 1µF Capacitor (Used as an analog to digital converter between the photoresistor and the Raspberry Pi)

+## Issues
+I have included the code used in this project "as is", meaning that it is a fairly hacked together solution that allowed our project to work in time for our final class presentation.
+I understand that I have redundant code and other software design issues.
+At the time, I had a very limited understanding of Python and PHP and thus, relied heavily on sample code and other web resources (linked below) in order to get the smart light working.

 ## References
 - [Web interface for the Raspberry Pi to control LEDs](http://www.instructables.com/id/Simple-and-intuitive-web-interface-for-your-Raspbe/?ALLSTEPS)